Skip to main content

 Declaring yourself bankrupt is not a permanent thing, and typically lasts one year, after which you’ll ‘discharge’ the bankruptcy.
 You won’t have to repay your old debts, but you may have to cover fees such as court fines or student loans.

 As a sole trader you are your business, with no legal differentiation between you and it.
-Sadly this can mean that you might have to close your business, and sell off any assets to help pay your debts if you become bankrupt.
+Sadly this can mean you might have to close your business and sell off any assets to help pay your debts if you become bankrupt.

 That’s not always the only outcome though, and sole traders can sometimes continue operating during the bankruptcy period, but under strict regulation.
 You’ll need to trade under your own name, or the name you were using to trade under when you became bankrupt.